jackheywood/event-horizon/README.md

 # 🌌 Event Horizon

-> ⚠️ **Note:** This project is a work in progress and currently does not have
+> ⚠️ **Note:** This project is in early development.
+Most functionality is still
-> any runnable code.
-The README outlines the planned structure and development
-> roadmap.
+> being implemented, but the foundation is in place.

 **Event Horizon** is a DIY, event-sourced home automation system built from scratch in Python with no third-party libraries.

-It’s a learning project, a tinkerer’s sandbox, and a long-term plan to automate your home from the comfort of a clean, append-only event log.
+It’s a learning project, a tinkerer’s sandbox, and the seed of a long-term plan to automate your home from the comfort of a clean, append-only event log.
 All state is derived from a sequence of domain events.

 No shortcuts.
 No YAML hell.
 Just Python.